paulmillr/noble-hashes/README.md

 - 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
 - 🦘 Includes SHA, RIPEMD, BLAKE, HMAC, HKDF, PBKDF, Scrypt, Argon2
 - 🥈 Optional, friendly wrapper over native WebCrypto
-- 🪶 21KB (gzipped) for everything, 2.4KB for single-hash build
+- 🪶 22KB (gzipped) for everything, 2.4KB for single-hash build

+Use [awasm-noble](https://github.com/paulmillr/awasm-noble) if you need an even faster (WASM) alternative.
 Check out [Upgrading](#upgrading) for information about upgrading from previous versions.
 Take a glance at [GitHub Discussions](https://github.com/paulmillr/noble-hashes/discussions) for questions and support.

 The library's initial development was funded by [Ethereum Foundation](https://ethereum.org/).

 ### This library belongs to _noble_ cryptography